sarkerJ/SauceDemoWebTesting/README.md

     - The quantity is stored for all users and is not unique to the individual logged in
     - Going to the inventory url skips signing in
+    - For certain users when logged in, the product images don't load

 - Resetting the app state